meditationstuff/protocol_1/index.md

 Blood pressure predicts lots of longevity and health outcome stuff.
 To your health.

+\*

+Notes:

+* parasympathetic tone:
+	* the ways in which you are safe in this moment
+	* the ways in which you don't need to be vigilant in this moment
+	* the ways in which you can rest in this moment
+	* ...

 [<a href="#154a4h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]